Lionsgate Films Logo

 Lionsgate Films Logo 1996-1998

 After the film company was renamed to Cinépix Film Properties, its visual identity was updated.
 The designers creatively played around with the abbreviation “CFP.”
-They rounded the side letters to get an oval-like shape.
+They rounded the side letters to give them an oval shape.
 The black inscription is placed on a white background.

 1998 – 2004